sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 >
 {: .challenge}

-Note that if you don't tell reset where to take files from, the files are taken from HEAD by default.
-What happens if you make some modification to `README.mdown`, add these changes to the staging area with
 ## Commit-level Checkout
-git reset --hard origin/master
 We'll add some content to the file README.txt.
 ~~~
 A sample repository containing the nursery rhyme "Baa, baa, black sheep"